kedro-org/kedro/docs/source/visualisation/preview_datasets.md

 ## Configure the Data Catalog

-Kedro-viz currently supports preview of two types of datasets:
+Kedro-Viz version whatever_it_is currently supports preview of two types of datasets:

 * `pandas.CSVDataset`
 * `pandas.ExcelDataset`